calvinckho/capacitor-jitsi-meet/ios/README.md

 ## Xcode and iOS SDK Compatibility

-Each version of the jitsi capacitor plugin uses the latest Jitsi SDK version published by Jitsi.
-In iOS deployment, the SDK version is important because later SDKs compiled using the latest Xcode would not work if you local Xcode is older.
-So for iOS deployment, make sure you check your Xcode version and install the plugin version that uses the compatible SDK version.
+Each version of the plugin uses the latest Jitsi SDK version published by Jitsi.
+In iOS deployment, the SDK version is important because new SDKs compiled using the latest Xcode would not work if you local Xcode is older.
+So for iOS deployment, make sure you check your Xcode version and install the appropriate plugin version or upgrade your XCode.

 See the plugin [changelog](https://github.com/calvinckho/capacitor-jitsi-meet/blob/master/CHANGELOG.md) for plugin versions that are compatible to your local Xcode